mpquant/Python-Financial-Technical-Indicators-Pandas/README.md

 # MyTT
 Technical Indicators implemented in Python only using Numpy-Pandas as Magic - Very Very Fast! to Stock Market Financial Technical Analysis Python library
  [MyTT.py](https://github.com/mpquant/Python-Financial-Technical-Indicators-Pandas/blob/main/MyTT.py)

+# Features

+* Calculate technical indicators (Most of the indicators supported)
+* Produce graphs for any technical indicator
 * Mytt is very fast and simple， Not need install Ta-lib (talib)
 * Mytt is very pure,only use numpy and pandas even not "for in " in the code
+* Trading automation on cryptocoin exchange like BTC

 ```python